dsalas08/deals08/README.md

 - Exploring object-oriented programming
 - Preparing to dive into machine learning and AI

+I look at AI as a teacher at my fingertips.
+I don’t use it to just get answers — I use it to get unstuck, understand logic, and challenge myself with hints instead of handouts.

+It’s like having a sparring partner for code: pushing me, pointing out blind spots, and helping me grow faster — without skipping the hard parts.

 ### 📫 You can follow my journey here on GitHub — and soon on LinkedIn.